Logo Open Heavens Ministry

 in Relation to Open Heavens Ministries

 It is highly probable that second-century CE debates over Jesus's divinity as God, influenced some scribes to substitute the Greek word "Christ" with the more general term "God."
-However, in Paul's context, the gospel and its faith response by people when hearing the gospel is not so much about only a general conversation about God, his Word, or the Bible, as it is about the more specific conversation in people hearing about the past and present ministry of Christ in the gospel.
-Hence, in following the exposition of Paul’s preaching in ministry, the focus of Open Heavens Ministries concerns the proper conversation [rhēma] of Christ in the gospel that when heard, can bring faith in other people by the ability of the Spirit of God (John 16:7-11).
+However, in Paul's context, the gospel, and its faith response by people when hearing the gospel, is not so much about only a general conversation about God, his Word, or the Bible, as it is about the more specific conversation with people hearing about the past and present ministry of Christ.
+Hence, in following the exposition of Paul’s preaching in ministry, the focus of Open Heavens Ministries concerns the proper conversation [rhēma] of Christ in the gospel that when heard, can bring faith in other people in Jesus's past and current ministry by the ability of the Spirit of God (John 16:7-11).

 The Role of Conversation in Discipleship